dimitrismistriotis/djforge/Setup.md

 > That’s it!
 Your project will be live at
 > its .onrender.com URL as soon as the build finishes.

+If you have a custom domain: Go to "Settings" -> "Custom Domains" and add it there.
+It will give you entries to add to your DNS provider.

-Note: these are instructions for the "free" package, without async processing or custom domain.
+Note: these are instructions for the "free" package, without async processing or other related functionality.
 We will be updating this section as we implement/configure them.

 ## User Management